-The MFE S-Series is a multi-chip standalone cryptographic module.
+The MFE F-Series is a multi-chip standalone cryptographic module.
 The module is contained in a hard metal chassis which is defined as the cryptographic boundary of the module.
 The module's chassis is opaque within the visible spectrum.
 The enclosure of the module has been designed to satisfy Level 2 physical security requirements.
+There are a limited set of ventilation holes provided in the case that, when coupled with the installation of opacity baffles, obscure the internal components of the module.
 Tamper-evident seals are applied to the case to provide physical evidence of attempts to remove the chassis cover or front bezel.
-Additionally, the tamper-evident seals must be inspected periodically for tamper evidence.
-The placement of the tamper-evident seals can be found in Secure Operation section of this document.
+Additionally, the tamper-evident seals must be inspected periodically for signs of tampering.
+The placement of the opacity baffles and tamper-evident seals can be found in Secure Operation section of this document.

-The MFE S-Series has been tested and found conformant to the EMI/EMC requirements specified by 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A (i.e., for business use).
+The MFE F-Series has been tested and found conformant to the EMI/EMC requirements specified by 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A (i.e., for business use).